MangoLion/bgbye/README.md

 - Latest Node.js and npm
 - python3 and python3-pip
 - Windows users must use **Windows Subsystem for Linux (WSL)**
+- Concurrently (optional): for running both server and client at once.
+  `npm i concurrently -g`

 ### Steps